 Get Enough Fiber

 “Fiber is a critical nutrient for fat loss because it helps with appetite control,” explains Rizzo.
 This is because fiber contributes bulk to your diet without a significant number of calories, helping physically fill you up.
 This can translate to eating smaller portions of higher-calorie, denser foods.
 Additionally, fiber can help you stay fuller longer, so that you’re not grabbing for your next snack before you’ve even burned through the calories from your last meal.
-“Fiber is quite abundant in low-calorie nutrient-dense foods, like fruits, vegetables, beans, and legumes,” adds Rizzo.
+“Fiber is quite abundant in low-calorie, nutrient-dense foods like fruits, vegetables, beans, and legumes,” adds Rizzo.
 “If you replace the processed foods in your diet with fiber-rich whole foods, there’s a good chance you will lose weight.”
-And, the research backs up Rizzo’s advice—in a weight loss study involving overweight individuals, those who ate more fiber lost more weight.
+And research backs up Rizzo’s advice—in a weight loss study involving overweight individuals, those who ate more fiber lost more weight.

-Incorporate Probiotics into Your Diet
+Incorporate Probiotics Into Your Diet

 Don’t Drink All Your Calories

 “Many drinks contribute empty calories to the diet, meaning that they don’t add much nutrition other than calories and sugar, and for someone who is trying to lose weight, cutting back on calories is the key to doing so,” explains Rizzo.
-“An easy way to reduce your caloric intake is to avoid drinks like soda, sweetened ice tea or lemonade, or juices with added sugar.
+“An easy way to reduce your caloric intake is to avoid drinks like soda, sweetened iced tea or lemonade, or juices with added sugar.
 While they may taste good, they don’t fill you up.”
 Plus, research has found that sweetened beverages disproportionately increase visceral abdominal fat, the type that poses the greatest health risk.
-This means that your waist line, and your health, will take a big hit from a soda or juice habit.
-Rizzo advises drinking water or unsweetened tea, and reserving calories for nutritious foods that fuel the body and promote a healthy metabolism.
+This means that your waistline, and your health, will take a big hit from a soda or juice habit.
+Rizzo advises drinking water or unsweetened tea and reserving calories for nutritious foods that fuel the body and promote a healthy metabolism.

 Try Intermittent Fasting

 Intermittent fasting is a diet strategy that involves having deliberately extended periods of time without consuming calories, followed by measured blocks of time when you are able to eat.
-The thought is that the body will adapt during the fasting times by burning more body fat, and by restricting the window of time when you can eat, fewer calories will be ingested, promoting weight loss.
+The thought is that the body will adapt during the fasting times by burning more body fat and that by restricting the window of time when you can eat, fewer calories will be ingested, promoting weight loss.